gmc-code/PC-app-development/docs/tk_widgets/tk_button.rst

     .. py:attribute:: wraplength

         | Syntax: ``button_widget = tk.Button(parent, wraplength=length_in_pixels)``
-        | Description: Sets the wrap length for the button text in pixels.
+        | Description: Sets the maximum line length for the text within the button, measured in pixels.
+When text reaches this length, it automatically wraps onto the next line, ensuring the button doesn't become too wide.
+This attribute is particularly useful for displaying multi-line text in a constrained space or keeping button widths consistent.
         | Default: ``None``
         | Example: ``button_widget = tk.Button(window, wraplength=100)``